 At first glance, this might seem like a very arrogant and self-serving topic for us to consider discussing!
 Back to Function, the healthcare office of the future?
 Please let me explain why I believe whole-heartedly that this is the truth.
 First, let’s discuss what is happening in the healthcare system in the U.S. today.
-Less … Continue reading Is Back to Function the Healthcare Facility of the Future?
+Less … Continue reading Back to Function is the Healthcare Facility of the Future

 Hip pain has become a significant issue that we see at BTF.
 Since we deal with soft tissue injuries, a number of our clients feel comfortable having us evaluate their hip complaints.
 Hip pain can come from a number of different sources.
 When participating in sports, getting hit on or around the hip or falling … Continue reading Are You Having Hip Pain?

 Can the way I breathe be causing my back pain?
 What is belly breathing and why does it help?
 How do I brace my core?
 What is diaphragmatic breathing and why is it so important?
 Well let’s answer a few of these questions together….
 But first we must take a look at what breathing does … Continue reading Can the Way I Breathe be Causing My Back Pain?

 So often patients describe their pain as “sciatica”, too often doctors agree and diagnose their pain as “piriformis syndrome”.
 But the gluteal region is more complicated that pointing to a spot on your buttock and a diagnosis is made.
 There are numerous reasons for a pain in your gluteal region.
 Deep Gluteal Pain Syndrome (DGPS) … Continue reading Do You Have a Pain in the A$$?
 Part 1.